The Box component can be used for simple flex and grid layouts that have

 provide different min item size, gap, and/or padding.
 The variants can be

-configured by setting the core.$box-grids variable when @forward
+configured by setting the core.$box-grids variable when @forward-ing or

 Variant 1